Climate Radicals

 Are radical climate activists hurting the cause?

-Germany should have been a global leader in combating climate change—its voters consider it a major issue and accordingly back the world’s most powerful Green Party.
-Yet, Germany’s climate policies have been disappointing, with its relatively weak carbon reduction efforts.
+Germany should have been a global leader in combating climate change—its voters consider it a major issue and back the world’s most powerful Green Party.
+Yet, Germany’s climate policies have been disappointing.
 What happened?

 Read CGR Director Nicholas Lemann’s Letter to the Reader